Categories: Web

 The site was first mentioned in Fine Gael’s manifesto, released before the election.

-At the moment fixmystreet,ie resolves to Register365 holding page as it has since it was registered by a Peter Cleary on November 25 2010.
+At the moment fixmystreet,ie resolves to a Register365 holding page as it has since it was registered by a Peter Cleary on November 25 2010.
 But far from being the national civic site as outlined out in the Programme for Government (although the site is still in beta) the recently launched fixyourstreet.ie has been registered by South Dublin County Council itself.
-According to the website ownership records the site was registered less than month ago on July 7 2011 by Michelle Galvin, the Assistant Head of Information Systems at South Dublin County Council.
+According to the website ownership records the site was registered less than a month ago on July 7 2011 by Michelle Galvin, the Assistant Head of Information Systems at South Dublin County Council.

 Yet, announcing the beta site, Phil Hogan T.D., Minister for Environment, Community and Local Government, said that this beta for the site will be rolled out nationally,